carlosperate/awesome-microbit/README.md

 - [Forth](https://wiki.forth-ev.de/doku.php/en:projects:microbit:start) - Forth, a stack-based language, for the BBC micro:bit.
 - [Pascal](https://wiki.freepascal.org/micro:bit) - Free Pascal compiler that can target the ARM embedded platform, including the micro:bit.
-- [Sniff](http://www.sniff.org.uk/p/bbc-microbit.html) - Sniff is a "Scratch-like" programming language that's designed to help Scratchers move gently from Scratch to more conventional languages.
 - [uLisp](http://www.ulisp.com/show?3CXJ) - A Lisp interpreter for the classic AI programming language for the BBC micro:bit.
 - [C# / F#](https://github.com/kekyo/IL2C) - IL2C is a translator implementation of .NET intermediate language to C language, with C# and F# examples for the micro:bit.
 - [TinyGo](https://tinygo.org/microcontrollers/bbc-microbit/) - ([examples](https://github.com/tinygo-org/tinygo-zoo)) Project to bring Go to microcontrollers and small systems, with out-of-box support for the BBC micro:bit.